 … And the divorce application form. 😯

 Yes, it’s as simple as that in Finland: one single, very easy PDF page that you google and print.
 And just shove into a mailbox anywhere, as though it were a birthday card.
-A few weeks later a confirmation will arrive be mailed.
+A few weeks later a confirmation with an invoice will be mailed.
 And six months later the judge’s decision.
-Through the post office, as well.
+By POSTI, as well.

-Better this way – as if life isn’t complicated enough already during a separation.
+Better this way – as if life isn’t complicated enough during a separation.

 She has decided that if things have progressed this fast, so that Mr. Ex has already traveled with Ms. Newbie, then they should get an official divorce ASAP.